-[Explanation of modification, and advisement if room and board is included in the respite
+[Explanation of modification, and advisement if room and board is included in the respite rate]:

-V Temporarily provide services in out of state settings (if not already permitted in the S tate's approved waiver).
-[Explanation of changes] Temporarily permit payment for services rendered by family caregivers or legally sp onsible individuals if not already permitted under the waiver.
-Indicate the services to ıth ch this will apply and the safeguards to ensure that individuals receive necessary services as orized in the plan of care, and the procedures that are used to ensure that payments are made for ices rendered. m Temporarily modify provider qualifications (for example, expand provider pool, porarily modify or suspend licensure and certification requirements). porarily modify or suspend licensure and certification requirements).
+v.
+Temporarily provide services in out of state settings (if not already permitted in the state's approved waiver).
+[Explanation of changes]

+c.
+Temporarily permit payment for services rendered by family caregivers or legally responsible individuals if not already permitted under the waiver.
+Indicate the services to which this will apply and the safeguards to ensure that individuals receive necessary services as authorized in the plan of care, and the procedures that are used to ensure that payments are made for services rendered.

+d.
+Temporarily modify provider qualifications (for example, expand provider pool, temporarily modify or suspend licensure and certification requirements).

+i.
 Temporarily modify provider qualifications.
-[Provide explanation of changes, list each service affected, list the provider type, and the j porarily modify or suspend licensure and certification requirements).
-Temporarily modify provider qualifications.
-[Provide explanation of changes, list each service affected, list the provider type, and the j porarily modify or suspend licensure and certification requirements).
-Temporarily modify provider qualifications.
-[Provide explanation of changes, list each service affected, list the provider type, and the changes in provider qualifications.] j Temporarily modify provider qualifications.

 [Provide explanation of changes, list each service affected, list the provider type, and the changes in provider qualifications.]

+ii.
 Temporarily modify provider types.

-[Provide explanation of changes, list each service affected, and the changes in the .provide f.
-X Temporarily increase payment rates
+[Provide explanation of changes, list each service affected, and the changes in the .provider type for each service].

+iii.
+Temporarily modify licensure or other requirements for settings where waiver services are furnished.